 The Scrap the Cap campaign focused on engagement with RCN members across Northern Ireland and meetings between RCN members and Northern Ireland MPs in order to outline and articulate members’ anger about the impact of the pay cap.

-The pay gap is putting patient care at risk.
-It devalues nurses and nursing, means people are not joining the profession and forces many to leave.
+The pay gaps are putting patient care at risk.
+They devalue nurses and nursing, mean people are not joining the profession and force many to leave.
 Because there are not enough nurses, patients cannot get the care they need.

-You can help by joining the campaign to let other RCN members, politicians and the wider public in Northern Ireland know why we must promote fair pay for Northern Ireland nurses.
+You can help by joining the campaign to let other RCN members, politicians and the wider public in Northern Ireland know why we must close the gaps to promote fair pay for Northern Ireland nurses.